Columbus Robbery Attorney

 Ohio Aggravated Robbery

-Aggravated robbery is similar to robbery, except that it involves the use, attempted use, or the presence of a dangerous ordinance (or a weapon).
+Aggravated robbery in Ohio involves the use, attempted use, or the presence of a dangerous ordinance (weapon).
 If you are suspected to have a dangerous ordinance or a weapon on you when you were said to commit the robbery, or if the dangerous ordinance is taken from a law enforcement officer without his knowledge by any means, then you will be charged with aggravated robbery.

 Aggravated robbery is considered to be a 1st degree felony.
 2